ghl3/Jest/README.md

 # Jest

-A Clojure library designed to ... well, that part is up to you.
+Jest is an interpreted language that runs on the JVM.

+Jest programs are compiled into Clojure source code and executed by the Clojure runtime.

+## Installing

+Download the jest source code.
+Add "jest/bin" to your path.

 ## Usage

-FIXME
+Run a jest program:
+>jest program.jst

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.